 Technical Support Team

 Thom is University Foundation Professor of Agricultural, Food, and Resource Economics at Michigan State University (MSU), a Fellow of the Agricultural and Applied Economics Association and Distinguished Fellow of the African Association of Agricultural Economists.
 He is a board member of the Regional Network of Agricultural Policy Research Institutes in Eastern and Southern Africa, and was a founding Co-Director of the Alliance for African Partnership at MSU.
-As the Principal Investigator for MwAPATA Institute, he provides overall technical strategic direction by working with the Institute's senior management.
+As the founding Principal Investigator for MwAPATA Institute, he continues to provide overall strategic guidance by working with the Institute's senior management.

 Kevin is an accountant for the MSU Food Security Group (FSG) responsible for all accounting transactions and processes.
 He works hand in hand with the business manager as well as providing technical support to the MwAPATA Institute Finance and Administration Manager.